KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 }
 ```

-As shown in the previous sections, the `material` is an instance of a `technique`, and the `technique` refers to a `program` which is the actual implementation of the rendering technique.
-The `program` consists of a vertex- and a fragment `shader`.
+As shown in the previous sections, the `material` is an instance of a `technique`, and the `technique` refers to a `program`, which is the actual implementation of the rendering technique.
+The `program` consists of a vertex shader and a fragment `shader`.
 These shaders are stored in external files, which are referred to by the `"advancedVertexShader"` and `"advancedFragmentShader"` objects via their `uri`.
 The source code of these shaders is shown here for completeness.

 The vertex shader source code is stored in `advanced.vert`: